 Infrastructure is expensive.
 Why invest in servers, complex networks and other hardware just to deliver vital but everyday applications to your users when you can have those applications managed and distributed as a service direct to the desktop without the expense of hardware maintenance?
 Because your applications are being managed and hosted by a third party, they can be scaled up or down to meet fluctuating demand, and your costs will be more tightly controlled as a result.

 5. Peace of mind.

 Why let worries about more complex issues such as data security or disaster recovery keep you awake at night when they can be managed and supported by a third party who has all the necessary expertise and infrastructure to meet your security and business continuity requirements?
 Yes, they are important, but by choosing the right partner to provide relevant support services, you are prioritizing them rather than allowing them to become distractions that need constant attention from your in-house IT team.

-Select an IT service partner who demonstrates they understand your business and clearly articulates the value they can bring to your operations.
+When you outsource IT services, select an IT service partner who demonstrates they understand your business and clearly articulates the value they can bring to your operations.
 By combining and matching your goals with an IT service partner who has the vision to match them and deliver the latest service desk technologies to provide you with complete service performance visibility, including measurable indications of performance quality, you’ll soon become part of the rising tide of SMEs that are living proof of the benefits of outsourcing.
+And remember,

 - Outsourcing IT services does not mean all or nothing.

 - You can deliver genuine benefits to your business by outsourcing IT services if you negotiate service levels that are customized to your company.